 Set Diff/Merge Tool

-While developing applications in order to diff and merge different version of the code diff/merge tools are used.
+While developing applications in order to diff and merge different versions of the code diff/merge tools are used.
 Git uses the default internal diff tool.
 But we can change and set the diff tool with the

 diff.external attribute like below.
 In this example, we will set the diff tool as